onelogin/onelogin-ad/readme.md

 * `location`: String

 If not specified, the first and last name will be based on the `commonName`.
+But if "stopManipulation=true", the above manipulation is not done.

 ```js
 await ad.user().add({